 Low-latency voice chat is easier to control when you can choose your own server, tune microphone behavior, and keep identity tied to certificates instead of another closed platform.
 That makes it worth it to install Mumble on Ubuntu for gaming groups, classrooms, or small teams that prefer self-hosted voice channels.

 Ubuntu’s Universe repository already packages the Mumble client, and Flathub keeps a newer stable build available across Ubuntu 26.04, 24.04, and 22.04.
 The focus here is the client, not the separate mumble-server or Murmur package.
-The better method depends on whether you want distro-managed packaging or the newest upstream release.
+Choose APT for distro-managed packaging or Flatpak for the newest upstream release.

 Install Mumble on Ubuntu